gz/autoperf/README.md

  * cbox to core mapping is not readable from /sys

 # Deployments
-  * L1-SMT: Programs are placed on one core, each gets one hyper-thread.
+  * L1-SMT: Programs are placed on a single core, each gets one hyper-thread.
-  * L3-SMT: Programs are placed on one socket, applications each gets one hyper-thread (i.e., cores are shared between apps).
+  * L3-SMT: Programs are placed on a single socket, applications each gets one hyper-thread interleaved (i.e., cores are shared between apps).
-  * L3-SMT-cores: Programs are placed on one socket, applications get a full core (i.e., hyper-threads are not shared between apps).
+  * L3-SMT-cores: Programs are placed on a single socket, applications get a full core (i.e., hyper-threads are not shared between apps).
-  * L3-cores: Programs are placed on one socket, use one core per app (the corresponding hyper-thread is left idle).
+  * L3-cores: Programs are placed on a single socket, use a core per application but leave the other hyper-thread idle.
+  * Full-L3: Use the whole machine, program allocated an entire L3/socket, program threads allocate an entire core (hyper-threads are left idle).
-  * Full-sockets: Use the whole machine, programs allocate an entire socket.
+  * Full-SMT-L3: Use the whole machines, programs allocate an entire L3/socket (use hyper-threads).
   * Full-cores: Use the whole machine, programs use cores from all sockets interleaved (hyper-threads are left idle).
-  * Full-SMT: Use the whole machine, programs use a hyper-thread from every core (interleaved, shared hyper-threads).
+  * Full-SMT-cores: Use the whole machine, programs use cores from all sockets interleaved (hyper-threads are used).

 # TODO
- * Generate better (the no-SMT stuff is not no SMT) and whole machine deployments Not today:
+ * green marl breakpoints
- * Integrate more apps (parsec, green marl breakpoints!, taskset cpumasks)
+ * Integrate more apps (parsec, taskset cpumasks)
+Not today:
  * Filter out offcore stuff
  * Scale out analysis